fenol-form/ml-notebooks/README.md

-This repository contains some practical notebooks on ML for the purpose of showing demostrating of such Python libraries as
+This repository contains some practical notebooks on ML for the purpose of demostrating knowledge of such Python libraries as
 - sklearn
 - numpy
 - pandas